followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/01 Overview.md

 [note]

-If the `[Range]` attribute should limit a date or time range, use the `RangeAttribute` [overload that accepts type](https://msdn.microsoft.com/en-us/library/cc679255(v=vs.110).aspx) as the first argument.
+If the `[Range]` attribute should limit a date or time range, use the `RangeAttribute` [overload that accepts a type](https://msdn.microsoft.com/en-us/library/cc679255(v=vs.110).aspx) as the first argument.
 The date/time values must be set as strings.
-See an example in the following code.
+See an example in the following code:

     <!--C#-->
     namespace ApplicationName.Models {